 Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 The recipient of rave reviews worldwide, for over a half century Jonas Nordwall has presented concerts and workshops in churches and performing arts centers in Japan, Europe, China and has made several tours of Australia.
-The only American organist to play a solo concert at the famed Sydney Town Hall for an audience over 2,000, his concert also was broadcast throughout the South Pacific by the Australian Broadcasting Company.
-In 1999, he was both an adjudicator and recitalist for the Swiss International Organ Competition in Geneva, Switzerland.
+The only American organist to play a solo concert at the famed Sydney Town Hall for an audience of over 2,000, this concert was broadcast throughout the South Pacific by the Australian Broadcasting Company.
+In 1999, he was both an adjudicator and recitalist for the Swiss International Organ Competition in Geneva.

 As the organist for the Oregon Symphony Orchestra during the tenure of Maestro James DePriest, Nordwall was a featured soloist for several concerts and has recorded with the orchestra on the Delos label.
 In 1987 the American Theatre Organ Society named him Organist of the Year and was inducted into their Hall of Fame in 2022.
 He directs the ATOS Summer Youth Adventure, the ATOS version of the AGO Pipe Organ Encounter young organist program.